 The original for our adaption can be found in Book II of the Aeneid by the Roman Poet Virgil.
 The Greek poet Homer only mentioned it in passing.
 This partly explains the famous line with an anti-Greek sentiment, “I fear the Greeks, especially when they are bringing gifts.”

-But little did they realise that the enemy army had not set sail for far away Greece.
-Instead, they had only taken their ships to the other side of the island called Tenedos, and there they were lurking, out of sight, but still not far away.
+Little did they realise that the enemy army had not set sail for far away Greece.
+Instead, they had only taken their ships to the other side of the island, called Tenedos; and there they were lurking, out of sight, but still not far away.
 It was all a cunning trick thought up by the wiliest of the Greeks, the red haired Odysseus (ode-iss-see-us), who was never short of a plan.

 The Trojans saw that the Greeks had left behind a strange offering.
 It was a giant wooden horse with ribs made from the planks of fir trees.
 The people marvelled at the massive statue, but there were different opinions about what they should do with it.
 Some wise old men saw there was something not quite right about the horse, and advised that they should set fire to it straight away.
 Others warned that , the gods would be angry with them if they did not honour the statue.
 After all, the wooden horse was dedicated to grey-eyed Athena, the great goddess of wisdom, and nobody wanted to feel her wrath.

-“Do you not think that the Greeks would have gladly given up this war before ten long years had had passed?
-Let me tell you that many times they planned to leave their sufferings behind, as they have done now. .
-But each time they prepared to sail way in their beaked black ships, the sea god Poseidon sent a terrible storm, and whipped up giant waves on the wine dark sea.
+“Do you not think that the Greeks would have gladly given up this war before ten long years had passed?
+Let me tell you that many times they planned to leave their sufferings behind, as they have done now… But each time they prepared to sail away in their beaked black ships, the sea god Poseidon sent a terrible storm, and whipped up giant waves on the wine dark sea.
 They consulted a priest who told them the reason why the gods were inflicting such pain.
 You see, before he left his home in Argos, King Agamemnon, the great leader of men, waited an entire month for a wind to blow his ships to Troy.
 Eventually, he decided that the gods required a very special offering.
 And as usual, it was scheming Odysseus who thought up the plan.
 He sent for Agamemnon’s own daughter, his darling Iphigenia, and told her that she was to marry swift-footed Achilles.
-She came with great joy and gladness in her heart for Achilles was the handsomest and bravest of the Greeks, but it was all the most dreadful trick.
+She came with great joy and gladness in her heart – for Achilles was the handsomest and bravest of the Greeks, but it was all a most dreadful trick.
 Instead of marrying Achilles at the altar on the cliffs high up above the sea, the priest sacrificed the lovely white-skinned young maiden to the sea god.
-And straight away as the foul dead was done, the winds began to blow.
+Straight away, as the foul deed was done, the winds began to blow.”

 “Now, ten long years later, as we were waiting for a wind to take us back home, Odysseus came up with another plan.
 “I know,” he said, “Let’s sacrifice the most useless of those among us.
 Nobody will miss Sinon.
 He has only ever criticised our plans, and called us leaders wicked and foolish.
 We once sacrificed an innocent young girl, now let’s give the gods the life of a man, and you’ll see, they will send us a fair wind to blow us swiftly home.”

 “But before Odysseus sent his guards to fetch me to my death, a rumour reached me of what he had said, and I ran into the woods and hid.
-And so the Greeks came up with a second plan to appease the gods.
-And you see the result before you.
+So the Greeks came up with a second plan to appease the gods – and you see the result before you.
 This magnificent wooden horse is their offering, to say how sorry they are for all the needless death and destruction they have caused.
-Only bring it inside your walls before night falls, because unless I am far wrong, there will be gold and treasure hidden deep inside the belly of that wooden horse.”
+Only bring it inside your walls before night falls because unless I am far wrong, there will be gold and treasure hidden deep inside the belly of that wooden horse.”

-And when the Trojans had heard Sinon’s tale, many of them were greedy for treasure, and they believed his wicked lies – for he spoke most convincingly but still the crowd was uncertain what to do – until, that is, a most terriblel thing happened.
-The old priest who had thrown his spear at the horse, was standing by the sea, when a great monster came swimming into shore and carried him off its jaws.
+old priest who had thrown his spear at the horse was standing by the sea, when a great monster came swimming into shore and carried him off its jaws.
 It all happened in a flash, and the Trojans were filled with a strange terror.